 Attending FIBark is a rite of passive for any Coloradan, native or new.
 Learn more HERE.

 This bucket list event includes stand-up-paddle boarding, mountain biking and trail running.
 The course is simply stunning with views of the surrounding snow capped peaks and fields of vibrant wildflowers- a 2k paddle across lake Dillon, 12k mountain bike, 5k trail run.
 The trails are intermediate level with some short, steep but sweet climbs and endless views.
-Learn more HERE
+Learn more and join the L2S crew training for and participating in the event HERE

 Located only 21 miles west of the triathlon mecca Boulder, Colorado, the XTERRA Indian Peaks Triathlon will take you up and into the beautiful trails of the Eldora Nordic Center.
 The 1000m swim OR SUP, 22km two-loop mountain bike course and a 7km trail run end at the Indians Peak Lodge where you can enjoy live music, food trucks, beer, and great prizes.
 New this year is a sprint distance event too!
 Learn more HERE.